Nexysweb/digis-ddl/README.md

 # JSON Data Definition Language (DDL)

+There is an available UI to test different JSON structures described here below: https://nexysweb.github.io/digis-ddl/build

 We define an array of entities.
 All entities have attributes and are assigned primary keys in the form of ids or uuids.

 ## Entity